-- Now you have opened a second Excel window, click File > Open to open a worksheet in it as shown below.
+- Now you have opened a second window, click File > Open to open a worksheet in it as shown below.

-- Alternatively, you can also hold the Shift key and left-click the Excel taskbar icon to open multiple spreadsheet windows.
+- Alternatively, you can also hold the Shift key and left-click the taskbar icon to open multiple spreadsheet windows.

-- Or you can open multiple Excel spreadsheet windows from the Start menu.
+- Or you can open multiple spreadsheet windows from the Start menu.
 Click the Start button to open that menu.